 - From 2017 he holds the additional responsibility of Volkswagen Group Responsible Russia and CIS

-- In 2017, Appointed Technical Director of Volkswagen Group Rus
+- Since February 1, 2019, holds the position of Technical Director of Volkswagen Group Rus

 - In 1997 joined Volkswagen AG, Germany